Universal Psychology Postdoctoral Directory

 Fringe Benefits

-Health insurance, life insurance, sick and annual leave (vacation) accrued at the rate of 4 hours each per pay period for a total of 13 paid vacation days and 13 paid sick days, 11 paid federal holidays, travel to one conference each year fully paid, and public transit fare benefit to offset commuting costs.
+Health insurance, life insurance, sick and annual leave (vacation) accrued at the rate of 4 hours each per pay period for a total of 13 paid vacation days and 13 paid sick days, 11 paid federal holidays, discounted housing, access to fitness facility, and public transit fare benefit to offset commuting costs.

 Research opportunities

 The goal of the fellowship program is to train psychologists to become future leaders in clinical research.
 Fellows develop individualized research plans with their identified primary research mentor in collaboration with secondary mentors.
 Approximately 75% of the Fellows' time is reserved for research activities including starting new projects, preparing manuscripts, grant writing, presentations, and research-related clinical activities (e.g., assessment and intervention for clinical research studies).
 Fellows can spend the majority of their research time working on developing their own line of research.
+Fellows can apply for small grants of up to $10,000 to collect pilot data through our internal pilot funding program.
 Many fellows write VA career development and diversity supplement grants.

 Additional Comments

 Our fellowship is an equal opportunity training program.
-The VA VISN 2 MIRECC encourages applications from qualified candidates of all backgrounds including but not limited to ethnic and racial minorities, women, sexual minorities, persons with disabilities, and individuals with personal lived experience with serious mental illness.
+We encourage applications from qualified candidates of all backgrounds including but not limited to ethnic/racial minorities, women, sexual minorities, persons with disabilities, and individuals with personal lived experience with military service and/or serious mental illness.

 Application Instructions